Updated July 5th 2024

 Background Checks

-Background checks can help you verify the credentials of potential employees.
+Background checks can help you verify credentials of potential employees.

-This doesn’t necessarily mean digging too deep.
 Background checks are permitted in the Netherlands but are regulated by the General Data and Protection Regulation (GDPR).
-Per the GDPR employers must have a justified and necessary reason for conducting the background check and it must be necessary.
+Per the GDPR, employers must have a justified and necessary reason for conducting the background check and it must be necessary.
 Additionally, the employer must state exactly what will be examined and why.
 Be careful when accessing sensitive employee data.

 Drafting Hiring Contracts

 Written contracts are the best way to protect your business from the start.
-Once you hire an employee, you must provide them with an employment statement that outlines the employment relationship.
-Employment contracts should include job description and duties, place of work, salary and pay frequency, start date, duration of employment, terms of probationary period (if applicable), notice periods for termination, working hours, and union membership (if applicable).
+Employment contracts must be provided and should include job description and duties, place of work, salary and pay frequency, start date, duration of employment, terms of probationary period (if applicable), notice periods for termination, working hours, and union membership (if applicable).

 Trial Period

 Many employers have employees begin employment on a probationary or trial period.
-These usually last up to two months, but the length of time can vary.
-After the trial period ends, an employer can dismiss an employee with two weeks’ notice if the job isn’t a good fit.
+This period usually lasts up to two months but can vary.
+After the trial period ends, an employer can dismiss an employee with two weeks’ notice if the employer feels the employee isn’t a fit.
 Probationary periods are not required by law, so it’s up to the employer to decide if it makes sense for them.

 Ready to Hire Confidently in the Netherlands?

-Justworks EOR makes building your global team seamless by helping you hire and onboard talent in the Netherlands and beyond more quickly.
+Justworks EOR makes building your global team seamless by helping you hire and onboard talent in the Netherlands and beyond.
 Save yourself the time and hassle of international hiring today.